Antivirus & EDR

 Process exclusions

-C:\Program Files\Certeasy\certeasy.exe— the Certeasy binary itself.C:\Windows\System32\certreq.exe— invoked by Certeasy.
+C:\Program Files\Certeasy\certeasy.exe— the Certeasy binary itself.C:\Windows\System32\certreq.exe—adcs-cliconnector only.
+Invoked by Certeasy in that mode.
 Usually already trusted by Defender, but third-party EDRs may not whitelist it by default in non-standard parent-child relationships.
+The default native connector launches no child process, so this exclusion is unnecessary there.

 Path exclusions

 <workdir>\— the entire Certeasy work directory.
-Subpaths to focus on if blanket exclusion is not acceptable:<workdir>\adcs\— transient CSR / certificate scratch space (high file-creation rate).<workdir>\db.sqlite,<workdir>\db.sqlite-wal,<workdir>\db.sqlite-shm— SQLite database files (frequent writes).<workdir>\audit.log— append-only audit log.<workdir>\server-certificate-cache\— TLS certificate bundles for the ACME endpoint.
+Subpaths to focus on if blanket exclusion is not acceptable:<workdir>\adcs\—adcs-cliconnector only: transient CSR / certificate scratch space (high file-creation rate).
+The native connector writes no such files.<workdir>\db.sqlite,<workdir>\db.sqlite-wal,<workdir>\db.sqlite-shm— SQLite database files (frequent writes).<workdir>\audit.log— append-only audit log.<workdir>\server-certificate-cache\— TLS certificate bundles for the ACME endpoint.

 Network exclusions